 What is a "universal" wakeboard tower?

-"Universal" aftermarket wakeboard towers have been carefully designed to have an adjustable width which allows them to fit on a wide range of boat models, makes and years.
-For greater installation options, universal towers also feature locking joints on support arms and pivoting mounting feet.
+Unlike a factory tower that is built specifically to fit one boat only, a "universal" wakeboard tower is designed to fit many different boats.
+They have an adjustable width which allows them to fit perfectly on a wide range of boat models, makes and years.
+For greater installation options, universal wake towers also feature locking joints on support arms and pivoting mounting feet.
 Traditionally, OEM, factory and custom made wake towers are designed with a "fixed-width" construction and are designed specifically for one boat model.
 Aerial Wakeboard Towers are made with the same high quality materials used in OEM and custom fabricated towers but are considerably less expensive (2 or three times cheaper) and come in several styles and finishes.
-Universal wakeboard towers can be installed by the average do-it-yourselfer in just a few hours.
+Universal wakeboard towers can be installed by the average do-it-yourselfer in 4 to 6 hours.
 Once installed properly, Aerial wakeboard towers are extremely sturdy, strong and quiet.

 Do I need a wakeboard tower for wakeboarding?

 No, you do not need a wakeboard tower in order to wakeboard from a boat.
 However, a wakeboard tower does make it much easier to wakeboard, kneeboard or wakeskate.
 A wake tower gives much higher tow point that helps keep the tow line elevated.
 The elevated tow line helps the rider pop up off the wakes for doing aerial tricks.
 As a beginner, you could use your ski tow eye hook but it's limiting and frustrating compared to a wakeboard tower.